-The Hartford offers a variety of discounts for AARP members to help policyholders with home insurance costs.
-Discount options include savings for retirees, having fire-prevention systems installed and being claims-free.
+The Hartford offers a variety of discounts for AARP home insurance buyers to help policyholders with home insurance costs.
+Discount opportunities include:

 AARP life insurance

-AARP members looking for a life insurance company may want to consider AARP’s life coverage through New York Life, especially if health complications have made finding such policies difficult.
-Term and permanent life insurance options are available, and no medical exam is required.
-There is even a guaranteed acceptance option for those who deal with chronic or severe health issues.
+AARP members looking for a life insurance company may want to consider AARP’s life coverage through New York Life — especially if health complications have made finding life policies difficult.
+Though New York Life doesn’t have a Bankrate Score, it could be a strong choice for older people because it has no medical exam requirement and offers a guaranteed acceptance option for those with chronic or severe health issues.

 AARP life insurance through New York Life is available in all 50 states, but some products may not be available in all areas.